heal-research/operon/docs/example.rst

 This example shows how to do symbolic regression using GP.
 The impatient can go directly to the `full code example <https://github.com/foolnotion/operon/blob/master/examples/gp.cpp>`_ on github.
 We assume *some* familiarity with GP concepts and terminology.

-We solve a synthetic benchmark problem, namely the :math:`\text{Poly-10}`:
+We solve a synthetic benchmark problem, namely the :math:`\textit{Poly-10}`:

 .. math::

     F(\mathbf{x}) = x_1 x_2 + x_3 x_4 + x_5 x_6 + x_1 x_7 x_9 + x_3 x_6 x_{10}

-This problem consists of 500 datapoints which we'll split eqully between our *training* and *test* data.
+This problem consists of 500 datapoints which we'll split equally between our *training* and *test* data.

 First, let's load the data from csv into a `Dataset` and set the data partitions: